 Name Age Position

 Jeffry N. Quinn 55 Chairman of the Board

 D. John Srivisal 36 President and Chief Executive Officer

+Paul J. Berra III 46 Vice President, General Counsel and Secretary

 A. Craig Ivey 57 Vice President - Operations

-Sara F. Melly 34 Vice President, General Counsel and Secretary

-Edgar G. Hotard 61 Director

-W. Thomas Jagodinski 57 Directior

-llan Kaufthal 67 Director

-Roberto Mendoza 68 Director

-Dr. John Rutledge 66 Director

-Shlomo Yanai 62 Director
+Director

 Jeffry N. Quinn is our Chairman of our Board of Directors, and has served in such role since our inception in July 2014.
-He is also the founder, Chairman, Chief Executive Officer of our sponsor and founder, Chairman, Chief Executive Officer and Managing Member of our sponsor's managing member, Quinpario Partners LLC, and has served in such roles since July 2014 and July 2012, respectively.
+He is also the founder, Chairman, Chief Executive Officer and Managing Member of our sponsor's managing member, Quinpario Partners LLC, and has served in such roles since July 2014 and July 2012, respectively.
 Mr. Quinn was President, Chief Executive Officer and Chairman of Quinpario 1 from its inception in May 2013 until its business combination with Jason Industries, Inc. in June 2014 and has continued to serve as chairman of the board and a director of Jason Industries since the business combination.